Joseph22-sys/flaskAPP-wordsearch/README.md

 # flaskAPP-wordsearch
 This project was created when I was starting out as a Python DEV

-# A Web App That Checks for Letters In sentences
+# The Web App Checks for Letters In sentences and saves user input and data to a Database

 ## Features
 - **CRUD Operations:** Specifically user data collection.